mozilla/kitsune/docs/architecture/decisions/0002-es-l10n-content.md

 ## Consequences

-We won't need to manage many indexes of wildly different sizes, as we would if we used one index per locale.
+We won't need to manage many indeces of wildly different sizes, as we would if we used one index per locale.

 Documents within a specific locale can be searched for by searching on the `field.locale-name` field,